Support Independent Living Accommodation in Pakenham & Officer

 Here are just some of the allied health and support teams our RVP Staff work with:

-- Support Coordination: By engaging with a Support Coordination, they are there to assist you by linking you with all the services listed below.
+- By engaging with a Support Coordination, they are there to assist you by linking you with all the services listed below.
 It is their role to monitor progress and work alongside allied health supports to identify what supports and services an individual with an Intellectual Disability requires, and how agencies like the NDIS can help.

-- Occupational therapy: By engaging with an Occupational Therapist, they can assist in achieving goals relating to increasing independence as well as helping an ID individual find ways to function more effectively and confidently as well as identifying strengths and difficulties Intellectual Disability Individuals face in everyday life.
+- By engaging with an Occupational Therapist, they can assist in achieving goals relating to increasing independence as well as helping an ID individual find ways to function more effectively and confidently as well as identifying strengths and difficulties Intellectual Disability Individuals face in everyday life.
 Occupational Therapists can write assessments and recommendations for items that may improve the quality of life for individuals with an Intellectual Disability.
 Occupational Therapists are also able to assess what level of support is required as well as if an individual with an ID is eligible for support such as Supported Independent Living.

-- Speech Therapy: By engaging with a speech therapist, individuals with an Intellectual Disability can improve skills and develop strategies to communicate their wants and needs as well as help to improve the clarity of speech and language.
+- By engaging with a speech therapist, individuals with an Intellectual Disability can improve skills and develop strategies to communicate their wants and needs as well as help to improve the clarity of speech and language.
 Speech Therapists are also able to make assessments regarding communication devices that can assist the families and individuals of those with an Intellectual Disability.

-- Supported Independent Living (SIL): By engaging in a SIL, Individuals with an Intellectual Disability are supported to live independently while learning new ways to build skills to complete daily tasks that they may not be able to do if they live unsupported.
+- By engaging in a SIL, Individuals with an Intellectual Disability are supported to live independently while learning new ways to build skills to complete daily tasks that they may not be able to do if they live unsupported.
 SIL also provides peace of mind to families of those with an Intellectual Disability knowing that they are supported to live their lives while looking out for their health.
 SIL also gives individuals a sense of community and belonging, Supported Independent Living are often 1:3 homes, meaning that individuals do not live alone, they are matched with a housemate to ensure they are building and maintaining new friendships with like-minded people while being supported by support workers.
 To begin exploring SIL housing you should engage with a support coordinator.

 How can RVP SIL Staff assist an individual with an Intellectual Disability?